6 Benefits of Weight Training for Women

-Using weight training as part of your routine will also improve the way the body processes sugar which may reduce the risk of diabetes, which is becoming a problem for adult men and women developing Adult-onset diabetes.
+Using weight training as part of your routine will also improve the way the body processes sugar, which may reduce the risk of diabetes.

 If you’re a BH Live Active member and interested in learning more about weight lifting, we offer a Lifting Techniques class to help develop a better understanding for lifting and form to take into your future gym workouts.
 You can also speak to a personal trainer at any of our centres.